 Beliefs about people and nursing underlie the NCLEX-RN Test Plan.
 People are finite beings with varying capacities to function in society.
 They are unique individuals who have defined systems of daily living reflecting their values, motives and lifestyles.
 People have the right to make decisions regarding their health care needs and to participate in meeting those needs.
-The profession of nursing makes a unique contribution in helping clients achieve an optimal level of health in a variety of settings.
+The profession of nursing makes a unique contribution in helping clients (individual, family or group) achieve an optimal level of health in a variety of settings.
+For the purposes of the NCLEX, a client is defined as the individual, family, or group, which includes significant others and population.

 Nursing is both an art and a science, founded on a professional body of knowledge that integrates concepts from the liberal arts and the biological, physical, psychological and social sciences.
 It is a learned profession based on knowledge of the human condition across the life span and the relationships of an individual with others and within the environment.
-Nursing is a dynamic, continually evolving discipline that employs critical thinking to integrate increasingly complex knowledge, skills, technologies, and client care activities into evidence-based nursing practice.
-The goal of nursing for client care is preventing illness and potential complications; protecting, promoting, restoring, and facilitating comfort, health and dignity in dying.
+Nursing is a dynamic, continuously evolving discipline that employs critical thinking and clinical judgment to integrate increasingly complex knowledge, skills, technologies and client care activities into evidence-based nursing practice.
+The goal of nursing for client care is preventing illness and potential complications; protecting, promoting, restoring and facilitating comfort; health; and dignity in dying.

-The RN provides a unique, comprehensive assessment of the health status of the client.
-The RN applies principles of ethics, client safety, health promotion and the nursing process to develop and implement an explicit plan of care that reflects unique cultural and spiritual client preferences, the applicable standard of care and legal considerations.
-The nurse assists clients to promote health, cope with health problems, adapt to and/or recover from the effects of disease or injury, and support the right to a dignified death.
-The RN is accountable for abiding by all applicable member board jurisdiction statutes and regulations/rules related to nursing practice.
+The RN provides a unique, comprehensive assessment of the health status of the client, applying principles of ethics, client safety, health promotion and the nursing process.
+The RN then develops and implements an explicit plan of care considering unique cultural and spiritual client preferences, the applicable standard of care and legal considerations.
+The RN assists clients to promote health, cope with health problems, adapt to and/or recover from the effects of disease or injury, and support the right to a dignified death.
+The RN is accountable for abiding by all applicable member board jurisdiction statutes related to nursing practice.